Inquisitive-Learners/lessons-content/science-and-technology/year-3/vertebrate-or-invertebrate/vertebrate-or-invertebrate.md

 current understanding of the topic and to identify any misconceptions.

 LEARNING INTENTIONS:
-- Students are learning to:
+Students are learning to:

- * Describe the differences between vertebrates and invertebrates.
+- * Describe the differences between vertebrates and invertebrates.

 SUCCESS CRITERIA:
-- By the end of this lesson, students will:
+By the end of this lesson, students will:

- * Understand that a vertebrate has a spine and an invertebrate does not.
+- * Understand that a vertebrate has a spine and an invertebrate does not.

- * Sort animals into whether they are a vertebrate or invertebrate.
+- * Sort animals into whether they are a vertebrate or invertebrate.

- * Understand that some invertebrates have an external skeleton.
+- * Understand that some invertebrates have an external skeleton.

- * Explain how vertebrates and invertebrates move.
+- * Explain how vertebrates and invertebrates move.

-TEACHER KNOWLEDGE:
+TEACHER READING:
-- All animals are classified as either vertebrates or invertebrates based on the presence or absence of a spine.
+All animals are classified as either vertebrates or invertebrates based on the presence or absence of a spine.
 Vertebrates have a backbone or spinal column, which is part of an internal skeleton that supports their body structure and allows for complex movements.